Philippe Garner

+Early life

+Garner was born in Aix-en-Provence, France where his grandmother lived, and was raised in Brighton, UK.

+Career

 Garner joined Sotheby's Auctioneers and in 1971 took charge of the Art Nouveau and Art Deco department.
 The same year he held the first specialist auction of photography in the United Kingdom.
 After thirty years he joined Phillips, de Pury & Luxembourg in July 2002 with the position of Worldwide Director of Photographs and 20th and 21st Century Design.
 He joined Christie's in 2004 as their international head of photographs and 20th century decorative arts and design.
 He retired from Christie's on 31 May 2016.

 Garner has written extensively about 20th century photography and curated a number of exhibitions.

+Awards

 In 2011 he was given the Royal Photographic Society's Award for Outstanding Service to Photography and in 2004 he was awarded an Honorary Fellowship of The Society.